TRT: La Máquina de la Destrucción

-TRT: La Máquina de la Destrucción (Spanish for "TRT: The Machine of Destruction") was a Mexican Lucha Libre (Professional wrestling) group, also known as a "stable" in wrestling terms, that has been active in Consejo Mundial de Lucha Libre (CMLL) since April, 2011.
+TRT: La Máquina de la Destrucción (Spanish for "TRT: The Machine of Destruction") was a Mexican professional wrestling group, also known as a "stable" in wrestling terms, that has been active in promotion Consejo Mundial de Lucha Libre (CMLL) since April, 2011.
 The group consisted of El Texano, Rey Bucanero and Vangelis.
 The group was originally known as La Fuerza TRT consisting of El Terrible, Rey Bucanero and El Texano, Jr. In 2013 the group was briefly billed as Bullet Club Latinoamerica when El Terrible and Rey Bucanero teamed up with New Japan Pro-Wrestling Bullet Club member Tama Tonga.
 For a while Tiger was a member of the group but was kicked out in 2013.
 The group has always worked as Rudos (term for the "bad guys") and often in the main event of some of CMLL's major shows.